Dr. David MacWilliams

 His research interests have included topics in Victorian literature and in Creative Nonfiction.
 His personal essays have been published in Pilgrimage, Mason’s Road, and The Apple Valley Review.

 He is a Fellow at the Virginia Center for the Creative Arts.
-Major publications include The Basics of English Grammar, (textbook, forthcoming) and a scholarly edition of the 1894 best seller The Manxman, by Hall Caine (Valancourt Press).
+Major publications include The Basics of English Grammar, (Linus Publications, August 2016) and a scholarly edition of the 1894 best seller The Manxman, by Hall Caine (Valancourt Press).

 - ENG 101: Communication Arts I